Bitmessage/PyBitmessage/INSTALL.md

 ## Running PyBitmessage
 PyBitmessage can be run in two ways:
--straight from source
+- straight from source

  or
--via a package which is installed on your system.
+- via a package which is installed on your system.
 Since PyBitmessage is Beta, it is best to run PyBitmessage from source, so that you may update as needed.

 #### Updating